Ya’ll, the time has finally come! It is classroom reveal time, so join me on a tour around my middle school classroom.

 The RESPECT posters are an idea that my grade level chair suggested that we post.
 It positively states all the behavioral expectations I have for students, so up on the wall it goes.

 Growth mindset is all the rage right now, which it very well should be.
 There is no subject students struggle with a fixed mindset more than in math.
 Mathematical Mindsets was a summer read that had lots of research on the power of a growth mindset.
 I wrote about it more in detail here.
 This poster set will stay up all year!
 Below, Ikea shelving holds math manipulates, teacher supplies that I don’t regularly need, and students supplies.
+Update: I wrote an entire post on classroom supplies from Ikea.

 This is the most colorful area of the room.
 I love my objective board area set up.
 The homework section is high enough for every student can see it.
 I have plenty of space to write one or two objectives.
 And my opening routine section is on point.
 Everything should be printed on neon card stock.
 Amiright?!
 Also, let us not forget about my sentence stem speech bubbles.